lisavogtsf/rails_console_lab/readme.md

 ### Tasks to create

 1. Using the new/save syntax, create a student, first and last name and an age

+		 kid = Student.new
+ 		 kid.first_name = "Denis"
+ 		 kid.last_name = "TheMenace"
+ 		 kid.age = 12

-2. Save the student to the database
+2. Save the student to the database.
+		`kid.save`

 3. Using the find/set/save syntax update the student's first name to taco
+		`badkid = Student.find_by_first_name("Denis")`
+		`badkid.first_name = "Taco"`
 4. Delete the student (where first_name is taco)
+		`badkid.destroy`
 5. Validate that every Student's last name is unique

 6. Validate that every Student has a first and last name that is longer than 4 characters
 7. Validate that every first and last name cannot be empty
 7. Combine all of these individual validations into one validation (using validate and a hash)